alvtdev/rshell/README.md

 * can also be terminated using ctrl+d.
 * prints a "Goodbye" message when terminated.
 * A syntax error message will be printed when one is detected. (e.g. ls &&&&&&& ; ||||)
+* i/o redirection symbols and piping symbols entered as the first or last character of the input will be treated as syntax errors.
 * somewhat supports piping (see bugs)

 ###Known bugs (Rshell)
-(that need to, and will, be fixed)
 * Any command entered that begins with a semicolon or forward slash causes an error. (e.g. ;ls)
 * Unable to run rshell within rshell; (bin/rshell gives a permission denied message)
-* piping does work, but breaks cin and causes rshell to exit after use.
+* piping does work, but cannot be chained with multiple pipes. (it does, however support piping with i/o redirection)

 ###Current features (ls)
 * parameters and flags are accepted in any arbitrary order.